-- · each person who is known by us to be the beneficial owner of more than 5% of our outstanding common stock; - · each of our Directors: - · each of our named executive officers; and - all of our Directors and executive officers as a group.
+- each person who is known by us to be the beneficial owner of more than 5% of our outstanding common stock; - · each of our Directors: - · each of our named executive officers; and - all of our Directors and executive officers as a group.

-The column entitled "Percentage of Shares Beneficially Owned - Before Offering" is based on a total of 786,750 shares of our common stock outstanding as of January 31, 2014 and assumes the conversion of all outstanding convertible preferred stock into 2,012,152 shares of our common stock upon the closing of this offering but does not reflect the cashless exercise of outstanding warrants upon the closing of this offering.
-The column entitled "Percentage of Shares Beneficially Owned - After Offering" is based on 4,708,017 shares of our common stock to be outstanding after this offering, including the 2,012,152 shares of common stock issued upon automatic conversion of all outstanding convertible preferred stock, the cashless exercise of outstanding warrants and subsequent conversion of the preferred stock into an aggregate of 479,115 shares of common stock (based on the initial public offer price of \$7.00 per share) and 1,430,000 shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options or warrants that will not be cashless exercised upon the closing of this offering.
+The column entitled "Percentage of Shares Beneficially Owned - Before Offering" is based on a total of 786,750 shares of our common stock outstanding as of January 31, 2014 and assumes the conversion of all outstanding convertible preferred stock into 2,012,152 shares of our common stock upon the closing of this offering but does not assume the cashless exercise of outstanding warrants upon the closing of this offering.
+The column entitled "Percentage of Shares Beneficially Owned - After Offering" is based on 4,602,147 shares of our common stock to be outstanding after this offering, including the 2,012,152 shares of common stock issued upon automatic conversion of all outstanding convertible preferred stock, the cashless exercise of outstanding warrants and subsequent conversion of the preferred stock into an aggregate of 623,245 shares of common stock (based on assumed initial public offer price of \$8.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) and 1,180,000 shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options or warrants that will not be cashless exercised upon the closing of this offering.